MartinPetricko/laravel-database-mail/README.md

 ### Dispatch Event

-Dispatch event as you would any other laravel event with it's parameters.
+Dispatch the event as you would any other Laravel event with its parameters.

 ```php
 use App\Events\Registered;